jerrycyng/jerrycyng/README.md

-- 👋 Hello everyone, I am Jerry Ng from Hong Kong.
+- 👋 Hello everyone, this is Jerry Ng from Hong Kong.

 - 🏫 I am currently a sophomore BBA Finance and Data Science student from the City University of Hong Kong.

-- 👀 I’m interested in data analytics
+- 👀 I’m interested in finance and data science.

-- 🌱 I’m currently learning Tableau, Python and SQL
+- 🌱 I’m currently gaining hands-on experiences in machine learning and data analytics.

 - 💼 I am aspired to devote myself to a banking and finance career – a challenging career that combines both technical and interpersonal professions.

-- 💞️ I’m looking to collaborate with data analytics projects, preferrably in the banking projects.
+- 💞️ I’m looking to collaborate with data science projects, preferrably in the banking projects.

 - 📫 Please dont hesistate to drop me a message by jerrychunying@gmail.com